AI-powered accounts payable automation: 2026 Malaysia guide

 6. MyInvois e-invoice ingestion and SST handling

 Your AP software needs to ingest LHDN-validated e-invoices from suppliers, not just PDFs.
-That means the platform should accept the structured XML or JSON format that MyInvois uses, store the UIN, and let you reject or accept the invoice within the 72-hour window.
+That means the platform should accept the structured XML or JSON format that MyInvois uses, store the UIN, and let the supplier cancel or amend the invoice within the LHDN-specified 72-hour window.²

 It should also handle SST correctly.
-Malaysian service tax is charged at 6% or 8% depending on the service category² — for example, food and beverage, telecoms, and logistics stay at 6%, while most other services are taxed 8%, with the scope expanded further on 1 July 2025².
+Malaysian service tax is charged at either 6% or 8% depending on the service category.²

 Your AP tool should apply the right rate when recording supplier bills and reconcile SST against your tax returns.